 In fact, sperm stays in the fallopian tubes for up to 5 days after intercourse.
 This means that if you have sex even 5 days before an ovum is released, you can get pregnant.

 This long sperm life also takes away some of the pressure to have sex every day.
 If you’re too tired for sex on your ovulation day, you still have a shot at getting pregnant because sperm should still be active from the day before.

 If you’re wanting to conceive, have sex in the week before and the day of ovulation.
 Typically, this falls between day 10 and day 14 of your cycle.

 Most women don’t know when they’re ovulating.
 With Inito, you can track your fertile days to give yourself the best chance of getting pregnant.

-Inito tracks ovulation by measuring the hormones that cause it: Luteinizing hormone (LH) and Estrogen.
-Then, we track progesterone to confirm that an egg is released.
+Inito tracks ovulation by measuring the hormones that cause it: Luteinizing hormone (LH), follicle stimulating hormone (FSH), and Estrogen.
+Then, we track progesterone metabolite PdG to confirm that an egg is released.

 You can watch your cycle without the guessing and calendar math of traditional tracking.
-For more about fertility windows, check out when you’re most fertile.
+For more about fertility windows, check out or blog on when you’re most fertile.